DURHAM LIFE INSURANCE COMPANY and PEOPLES SECURITY LIFE INSURANCE COMPANY v. Dianne EVANS; Dianne Evans v. Peoples Security Life Insurance Company

 III.
 Employer Liability

 The next issue on appeal is whether Durham may be held liable for its supervisors’ acts.
-Although Durham presents extensive evidence and argument about its antiharassment policies, we find that they are not relevant to this case because Evans’s supervisors took tangible adverse employment action against her.
+Although Durham presents extensive evidence and argument about its antiharassment policies, we find that they are not relevant to this case because Evans‘s supervisors took tangible adverse employment action against her.4

-A. Liability under Ellerth and Faragher
+A. Liability under Ellerth and Faragher5

 Durham argues that the District Court applied the wrong liability standard because

-The first kind of discrimination, the Court concluded, would automatically subject the employer to liability because such discrimination is within the scope of the supervisor’s employment, even if the employer does not want the supervisor to discriminate.
-Acts fall within the scope of employment when they are “ ‘of the kind [a servant] is employed to perform,’ occurring ‘substantially within the authorized time and space limits,’ and ‘actuated, at least in part, by a purpose to serve the master.’ ” Id. at 2286 (quoting Restatement (Second) of Agency § 228(1) (1957) (alteration in original)).
-The Court further stated that “it is accepted that ‘it is less likely that a willful tort will properly be held to be in the course of employment and that the liability of the master for such torts will naturally be more limited.’ ” Ellerth, 118 S.Ct. at 2266 (quoting F. Mechen, Outlines of the Law of Agency § 394, at 266 (P. Mechem ed., 4th ed.1952)).
+The first kind of discrimination, the Court concluded, would automatically subject the employer to liability because such discrimination is within the scope of the supervisor‘s employment, even if the employer does not want the supervisor to discriminate.
+Acts fall within the scope of employment when they are ” ‘of the kind [a servant] is employed to perform,’ occurring ‘substantially within the authorized time and space limits,’ and ‘actuated, at least in part, by a purpose to serve the master.’ ” Id. at 2286 (quoting

-The Court, after citing some of the various conflicting eases on scope of employment, and concluding that sexual harassment by a supervisor is generally not within the scope of employment, see id. at 2267, went on to parse the second category more carefully.
-In cases of harassment falling outside the scope of employment, the Court found, the employer could be vicariously liable when the “tortious conduct is made possible or facili-fated by the existence of the actual agency relationship.”
+The Court, after citing some of the various conflicting cases on scope of employment, and concluding that sexual harassment by a supervisor is generally not within the scope of employment, see id. at 2267, went on to parse the second category more carefully.
+In cases of harassment falling outside the scope of employment, the Court found, the employer could be vicariously liable when the “tortious conduct is made possible or facilitated by the existence of the actual agency relationship.”
 Faragher, 118 S.Ct. at 2290.
 The Ellerth/Faragher “aided by the agency relation” test is divided into two categories:

-An employer is subject to vicarious liability to a victimized employee for an actionable hostile environment created by a supervisor with immediate (or successively higher) authority over the employee.
-When no tangible employment action is taken, a defending employer may raise an affirmative defense to liability or damages, subject to proof by a preponderance of the evidence, see Fed.
+Fed.
 Rule Civ.
 Proc.
-8(c).
+8(c) .
 The defense comprises two necessary elements: (a) that the employer exercised reasonable care to prevent and correct promptly any sexually harassing behavior, and (b) that the plaintiff employee unreasonably failed to take advantage of any preventive or corrective opportunities provided by the employer or to avoid harm otherwise....
-No affirmative defense is available, however, when the supervisor’s harassment culminates in a tangible employment action, such as discharge, demotion, or undesirable reassignment.
+No affirmative defense is available, however, when the supervisor‘s harassment culminates in a tangible employment action, such as discharge, demotion, or undesirable reassignment.

 Ellerth, 118 S.Ct. at 2270; see also Faragher, 118 S.Ct. at 2292-93.

 The aided by the agency relationship test is not, however, all-embracing.
 Rather, the Court discusses it only as a “starting point.”
 Faragher, 118 S.Ct. at 2290 & n.
 3. One question is whether we should treat the supervisory acts in this case as falling within or without the scope of employment, for the scope of employment discussion is where the Court began its reformulation of Title VII jurisprudence.
-In a definitional sense, scope of employment plays no role in the Ellerth /Faragher test as such.
+In a definitional sense, scope of employment plays no role in the Ellerth/Faragher test as such.
 But a sexual harassment plaintiff might still argue, in an attempt to avoid the affirmative defense, that the harassment she suffered falls within the

-However, we need not resolve the almost metaphysical questions surrounding scope of employment today, for under Ellerth and Faragher’s aided by the agency relation test, sex-based mistreatment by a supervisor&emdash;whether overtly sexual or facially neutral and whether motivated by lust or by dislike&emdash;creates automatic liability when it rises to the level of a tangible adverse employment action.
+However, we need not resolve the almost metaphysical questions surrounding scope of employment today, for under Ellerth and Faragher‘s aided by the agency relation test, sex-based mistreatment by a supervisor—whether overtly sexual or facially neutral and whether motivated by lust or by dislike—creates automatic liability when it rises to the level of a tangible adverse employment action.
 The Court squarely held that, when there is a tangible adverse employment action or the employer fails to make out its affirmative defense, it is fair and just to hold the employer responsible for harassment.
-A supervisor can only take a tangible adverse employment action because of the authority delegated by the employer, see Ellerth, 118 S.Ct. at 2269, and thus the employer is properly charged with the consequences of that delegation.
+A supervisor can only take a tangible adverse employment action because of the authority delegated by the employer, see Ellerth, 118 S.Ct. at 2269, and thus the employer is properly charged with the consequences of that delegation.7 As we will now explain, Evans suffered tangible adverse employment action.
+Hence we find that the evidence here easily satisfies the Ellerth/Faragher aided by the agency relation test.8

 B. Tangible Adverse Employment Action